Irene Hayes: Career

-She bought the florist Wadley & Smythe on Park Avenue, adding her name, as no new businesses were allowed on Park Avenue at that time.
+Hayes's floral business had a large number of celebrity clients, and she was described as a famous florist in national magazines like Life.
+Her organization merged with other florist businesses, becoming Irene Hayes Wadley & Smythe, Inc. in 1960, and later Irene Hayes Wadley & Smythe Lemoult, Inc. In 1970 she opened a third location in New York City at 470 58th Street.
+Her opinions on flowers were quoted in publications, including the following from The New York Times:

 "The right flowers do a lot of good and the wrong ones work mischief," she would often say.
 "I honestly believe that flowers, or rather the lack of them, have the power to change the map of the world.
 Do you think Nero would have burned Rome if he had been surrounded with the peace and gentleness of mimosa, lilies and acacia?
 I could mention any number of tyrants whose lives would have been less violent if only they had loved flowers."

-An active participant in the Manhattan social scene, she was a good friend of the Nordstrom Sisters.
-Until her death in the 1970s she always had a table at the Ziegfeld Ball and made her home in Manhattan at her apartment on Sutton Place.
+Hayes married restaurateur Jack Solomon in 1944.
+Solomon was previously married to another Ziegfeld Follies girl, Helen Gallagher Solomon.
+When her husband died in 1963 she inherited Gallagher's Steakhouse which she ultimately sold to Jeff Brody as she was unable to maintain both her floral business and a restaurant.
 She died of an apparent heart ailment at St. Vincent's Hospital in Greenwich Village, New York City, aged 79 and was cremated at Ferncliff.